 Lewis holds a B.S.E. in Bioengineering from Arizona State University where he spent time working in startup biotechnology research and small business operations.

 Courses: Due Diligence Process and Decisions in Impact Investment

-Miguel began his career in social enterprise as a loan officer for ACCION New York in 2009 and continued that work as an independent consultant specializing in economic development and microfinance.
-In addition to his work in microfinance and social enterprise, Miguel has worked for the insurance giant Fidelity National Financial in New York and Delter Business Institute in Beijing, China.
+Miguel Granier is the Founder/Managing Director of Invested Development (ID), a Boston-based impact investment management firm.
+Before founding ID, Miguel, was the founding Investment Manager for First Light Ventures and founder of MCAP Consulting.
+He began his career in social enterprise as a loan officer for ACCION New York and has also worked for the insurance giant Fidelity National Financial in New York and Delter Business Institute in Beijing, China.

 A world-renowned entrepreneur, business leader and societal innovator, James Lee Sorenson provided the David Eccles School of Business at the University of Utah with a $13 million gift in 2013 to create the James Lee Sorenson Global Impact Investing Center (SGI Center), which will cultivate impact investing expertise in students.
 Jim will play an active role in setting the SGII Center’s direction and mentoring its student participants.

 Jim helped develop several new industry categories in today's business world, including digital video compression software, mass-market videophones, video relay service for deaf and hard-of-hearing individuals and environmental testing.
 Jim enjoys combining innovative and worthwhile ideas with talented management teams to produce growing new enterprises.
 This successful combination has produced thousands of new jobs and vibrant companies.